tigressine/shellcuts/docs/README.rst

 - deletes shellcuts by name
 - saves shellcuts on a per-user basis
 - Bashmarks syntax is supported for user comfort and familiarity
-- supports Bash, Fish, and Zsh
+- supports Bash, Fish, Ksh, and Zsh

 Planned features include:

 - tab completion
-- Csh, Korn shell support
+- easy compatibility with competing software

 installation
 ------------